AlbrechtL/usb-mdio-adapter/readme.md

    ```

 ## Installation
-Download usb_mdio_adapter.uf2 (for Pico) from the latest release.
-LINK???
+Download usb_mdio_adapter.uf2 (for Pico) from the [latest release](https://github.com/AlbrechtL/usb-mdio-adapter/releases).

 Push and hold the BOOTSEL button as you plug the debugger device into your computer to mount a volume called "RPI-RP2".

-Copy the UF2 file onto the volume.
+Copy the UF2 file `usb-mdio-adapter.uf2` onto the volume.
 The volume will dismount automatically after the file finishes copying onto the device.

 Your device will reboot and now runs the USB to MDIO adapter firmware.